 Or as Edgar Winter put it at 68, raising his fist to the sky… to rock on.

 Have you had an event that pulled you out of your rut?
 I’d love to hear.
 If you’d like to share, just push one of the magic buttons below.
-If you’d like to receive posts by email, just hit the subscribe link above.
+If you’d like to receive posts by email, just press this button.
 Thank you!